wongkokian/ClientBook/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given arguments are invalid.
+At least one of the given arguments are invalid.

     * 1a1.
 ClientBook shows an error message.